Obama to address killing of U.S. envoy in Libya this morning

-WASHINGTON (Reuters) - President Barack Obama will make a statement at 10:35 a.m.
-EST on Wednesday about the U.S. envoy killings in Libya, the White House said.
+WASHINGTON, Sept 12 (Reuters) - President Barack Obama will make a statement at 10:35 a.m.
+EST (1430 GMT) on Wednesday about the U.S. envoy killings in Libya, the White House said.

 Secretary of State Hillary Clinton will join Obama and speak to reporters from the Rose Garden in the aftermath of the attack, the White House said.